Trust OneKey® MLS for Comprehensive MLS Real Estate Listings

 Manhattan is the most densely populated borough in New York City, but it’s also often cited as the cultural, financial, and entertainment capital of the world.
 Home of the Rockefeller Center, Broadway, Times Square, and the Empire State Building, Manhattan also offers some of the most coveted brownstones, townhomes, and apartments for people who are smitten with this part of the city.

-Nassau County is home to some of the best beaches and tight-knit communities in Upstate New York.
+Nassau County is home to some of the best beaches and tight-knit communities around.
 Thanks to its proximity to New York City, many families and young professionals have chosen to put down roots in this area.
 Residents enjoy both trendy big-name storefronts and family-run boutiques, as well as gourmet restaurants, wineries, art galleries, theaters, and outdoor activities like canoeing, camping, fishing, and kayaking.
 These Long Island neighborhoods have captured many hearts.

 Orange County can be found between the Hudson and Delaware Rivers, near the New York-New Jersey border.
 It has earned the reputation as one of the fastest-growing counties in the New York City metro area, mostly thanks to its convenient rail service to the city for commuters.
 It’s also home to West Point Academy, the Storm King Art Center, parts of the Appalachian Trail, riverside restaurants, and award-winning wineries.
 Enjoy a laid-back country feel with a convenient city commute when you move here.

 Putnam County is in the heart of the Hudson Valley, located about an hour outside of New York City.
 Made up of towns and villages, Putnam County is home to resort communities and growing families.
-The only American library specializing in Buddhist history – the Chuang Yen Monastery – is a local landmark worth checking out before deciding to move here.
+The only American library specializing in Buddhist history – the Chuang Yen Monastery – is a local landmark worth exploring.
 Made popular because of its commuting distance to Manhattan, Putnam County is also one of America’s most affluent counties with high property values.

 Queens is New York City’s largest and most diverse borough with equally diverse housing options, including high-rise apartments, single-family homes, and brownstones.
 Home of both LaGuardia and John F. Kennedy International Airport, Queens always has a whirlwind of activity for residents.
 You’ll find authentic international cuisine in many family-owned restaurants and unique flavors and ingredients in the area’s many specialty markets.
 Variety is the spice of life, and Queens has something for everyone.